Effective APR

 • It allows for an apples-to-apples comparison between financial products with different compounding schedules.

-How Effective APR Works
+How Effective APR Works: The Math of Compounding

-Real-World Example: Buying a Car
+Real-World Example: Choosing the Best Car Loan

 Imagine you are comparing two car loans.
 Loan A offers a 5% APR compounded annually.
 Loan B offers a 4.9% APR compounded daily.
 At first glance, Loan B looks cheaper because the rate is lower.
-However, you need to calculate the effective cost to know for sure.
+However, you need to calculate the effective annual cost to know for sure.

 1Step 1: Calculate Effective APR for Loan A - (1 + 0.05/1)^1 - 1 = 0.05 or 5.00%.